Shuko Aoyama: 2024–26: Major semifinals and WTA 250 title, back to top 25

-Partnering with Eri Hozumi, Aoyama won the doubles title at the Pan Pacific Open, defeating Ena Shibahara and Laura Siegemund in the final.
+Partnering with Eri Hozumi, Aoyama won the doubles title at the 2024 Pan Pacific Open, defeating Ena Shibahara and Laura Siegemund in the final.
 The pair were runners-up at the Hong Kong Open, losing to Ulrikke Eikeri and Makoto Ninomiya in the final which went to a deciding champions tiebreak.

+At the 2026 French Open, partnering Liang En-shuo, she reached the semifinals for the first time, defeating Guo Hanyu and Kristina Mladenovic.
+Aoyama and Liang then entered the Rosmalen Open, which they went on to win.
+As a result, she returned the top 30 in the doubles rankings on 15 June 2026.

+At the next major in Wimbledon, she again reached the semifinals with Liang defeating nine seeds Ellen Perez and Demi Schuurs.

 Performance timelines

 Only main-draw results in WTA Tour, Grand Slam tournaments, Fed Cup/Billie Jean King Cup and Olympic Games are included in win–loss records.